Dr Catherine Buntting

 Qualifications: Doctor of Philosophy (University of Waikato), Master of Science (University of Waikato), Bachelor of Science (University of Waikato)

-Cathy's research interests are in science and technology education, including biotechnology education, the teaching of ethical and futures thinking skills, and how ICTs can be used to enhance learning.
-She has a Masters degree in biochemistry and a PhD in science education and has taught on a range of bridging and undergraduate biology courses.
-She is currently involved in the strategic direction of the New Zealand Science Learning Hub and the New Zealand Biotechnology Learning Hub and recently co-directed a Ministry of Education project on the use of ICTs in science education.
-She is also working on a book about the role of contexts in science teaching and learning.
+My research interests straddle science and technology education, including biotechnology education, the teaching of ethical and futures thinking skills, and how digital technologies can be used to enhance learning.
+I have a Masters degree in biochemistry and a PhD in science education and have taught on a range of bridging and undergraduate biology courses.
+I currently provide strategic direction for the New Zealand Science Learning Hub and recently co-directed a Ministry of Education project on the use of digital devices in science education.
+I am an experienced book editor, and on the Advisory Board for the Ministry of Education's Connected series.

 Buntting, C., Cowie, B., Anderson, D., Bull, A., Caygill, R., Hipkins, R., . . .
 Vander Zwagg, C. (2017).
 Towards a systems view of science education in New Zealand.
 Curriculum Matters, 13, 63-79. doi:10.18296/cm.0024